Will Singapore Economy Impact Local Property Price?

 Singapore economy grew by just 0.1% on a year-on-year basis in Quarter 3 2019, data from the Ministry of Trade and Industry (MTI).

 This is the lowest growth in a decade, with the same pace with the 0.1% growth in Quarter 2 2019.
-Economist still believes that Singapore will still have a growth of 0.2-0.5% this year.
+Economist still believes that Singapore Economy will still have a local growth price of 0.2-0.5% this year.

 The main reason, according to Business Times that mainly affect economic growth are